embedded-office/canopen-stack/docs/docs/hardware/nvm/index.md

 #### NVM Write

 This driver function is called during the storing data in the CANopen stack.
-The function is intended to write data given in given `buffer` into the non-volatile memory starting at the address `start` with a given `size`.
+The function is intended to write data given by the given `buffer` into the non-volatile memory starting at the address `start` with a given `size`.
 The function returns the number of successfully written bytes.

 ```c
 uint32_t DrvNvmWrite(uint32_t start, uint8_t *buffer, uint32_t size);